nu-era/v1/README.md

 # new-ERA

-New era is a fault-tolerant Earthquake Emergancy Alert System that can be deployed with an IOT device to warn the public as soon as possible.
+New era is a reliable Earthquake Emergency Alert System that requires only a simple device to deliver lightning fast warnings.
+Even when your cellphone is down, new era is there to protect you.
-In the event that there are major infrastructure failures the system should be able to overcome relevant issues to still provide alerting to users.
-This project is part of Phase 1 for the West Coast ShakeAlert System hosted by the United States Geological Service (USGS) for California, Oregon, and Washington.

 ## Team Members